-She has an MA in Critical Writing in Art and Design from the Royal College of Art, where she focused on the intersection of art and politics.
+In 2017, she graduated with an MA in Critical Writing in Art and Design from the Royal College of Art, where she focused on the intersection of art and politics.
 Her final major project, Small Gods, analysed changes in representation in relation to the rise of aerial technologies and was advised by Dr. Nina Power.

 She is the co-editor of Meet Me In The Present, a book on archiving the ephemera of the radical left, and of Highway, an anti-disciplinary magazine on art and memory (currently on hiatus).

 In 2018, Alex was a recipient of the CCA Research and Creation grant.
 She acknowledges the support of the Canada Council for the Arts, which last year invested $153 million to bring the arts to Canadians throughout the country.